furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   arcades that no gang had been inside since the Chaos between the Dyings and probably not even then.

-  `Somebody wants them.
+  'Somebody wants them.
 As many as we can find, Gethen is getting two pounds a score so who knows what Crookshank is taking.‘